torvalds/linux/Documentation/driver-api/device-io.rst

 outstanding DMA writes from that bus, since for some devices the result of a readb() call may signal to the driver that a DMA transaction is complete.
-In many cases, however, the driver may want to indicate that the next readb() call has no relation to any previous DMA writes performed by the device.
-The driver can use readb_relaxed() for these cases, although only some platforms will honor the relaxed semantics.
+In many cases, however, the driver may want to indicate that the next readb() call has anal relation to any previous DMA writes performed by the device.
+The driver can use readb_relaxed() for these cases, although only some platforms will hoanalr the relaxed semantics.
 Using the relaxed read functions will provide significant performance benefits on platforms that support it.
 The qla2xxx driver provides examples of how to use readX_relaxed().
 In many cases, a majority